-An updated Solano Pothole Report is currently under development and is expected to be adopted in late 2018.
-This update will focus on current funding availability, including new SB1 revenues, current road conditions, and projected road quality into the future.
+An updated Solano Pothole Report was adopted in early 2019.
+The update focuses on current funding availability, including new SB1 revenues, current road conditions, and projected road quality into the future.

 Freeways and Highways - Caltrans rates pavement by visual inspection of the pavement surface and uses high tech lasers mounted on a Caltrans vehicle to collect the International Roughness Index (IRI) data; a measurement relating to ride quality.
 For asphalt pavement visual inspection, samples are taken at the beginning of each highway post mile.
 For concrete pavement visual inspection, the concrete slabs are continuously rated by their number and type of faults in one mile segments.